tgen/MARS/README.md

 /my/resource/path -n my_sample_name`

 The example above will result in an error because the user has not provided a BAM file for the program to analyze.
-Not using `-i` will likely cause an error such as: `ERROR: argument -i/--input_bam: expected one argument` Including an input BAM using the `-i` flag will fix the error.
+Not using `-i` will likely cause an error such as: `ERROR: argument -i/--input_bam: expected one argument`.
+Including an input BAM using the `-i` flag will fix the error.